jeff231li/pseudo-hard-sphere-solvation-scripts/README.md

 $particle set radius 5.0
 ```

-With the command above we get a particle with the correct radius
+With the command above, we get a particle with the correct radius

 <img src="images/corrected_radius.png" alt="Alt Text" width="400" height="400">

 ## Notes about repo
-All of the MD simulations for this study were done with OpenMM version 7.5.1.
-I have also tested this with version 8 to any OpenMM versions >7.5 will work.
+All MD simulations for this study were performed using OpenMM version 7.5.1.
+I have also tested this with version 8, and any OpenMM version greater than 7.5.1 will work.

 > [!Note]
-> This repo is still a work in progress, there are still many things I will add in the near future.
+This repo is still a work in progress; I will add many more things shortly.

-The file `hard_sphere.py` contains three Python functions that creates the different modifications for this study:
+The file `hard_sphere.py` contains three Python functions that create the different modifications for this study:
 * pseudo-hard-sphere potential: `make_guest_wca_repulsive`
 * alchemically-modified pseudo-hard-sphere potential: `alchemicalize_guest_wca_repulsive`
 * varying CB8 potential: `make_host_wca_dispersive`

-The file `create_hard-sphere.py` creates an System XML file containing the modified potentials after loading the AMBER files `*.prmtop` and `*.rst7` into OpenMM
+The file `create_hard-sphere.py` creates a System XML file containing the modified potentials after loading the AMBER files `*.prmtop` and `*.rst7` into OpenMM.

-> [!TODO]
+> [!Important]
-> Add a script that runs the simulations (with and without umbrella sampling restraints) and the alchemical version that was used to estimate the hydration free energy.
+I still need to add a Python script that runs the simulations (with and without umbrella sampling restraints) and the alchemical version used to estimate the hydration free energy.